affan818/PracticeJs/README.md

-# This is for practice parpose
+# This is for practice